Lynching: United States

 Universal suffrage indicated the beginning of mass lynching across southern United States.
-The rise to mobs of outrage such as the "red shirt" bands began to appear in many southern states at the time of when voting became a right for black men, a key historical turn of events that gave uprise to lynching.
+The rise to mobs of outrage such as the "red shirt" bands began to appear in many southern states at the time of when voting became a right for Black men, a key historical turn of events that gave uprise to lynching.
 Initially intended as scare tactics, this outrage continued to grow more and more violent to the point of men being taken from their homes, beaten, exiled, and even assassinated.

 Mob violence arose as a means of enforcing White supremacy and frequently verged on systematic political terrorism.
 After the American Civil War, secret white supremacist terrorist groups such as the Ku Klux Klan, previously known as the "red-shirt bands", instigated extrajudicial assaults and killings due to a perceived loss of white power in America.
 Mobs usually alleged crimes for which they lynched Black people in order to instill fear.
 In the late 19th century, however, journalist Ida B. Wells showed that many presumed crimes were either exaggerated or had not even occurred.
-The magnitude of the extralegal violence which occurred during election campaigns, to prevent blacks from voting, reached epidemic proportions.
+The magnitude of the extralegal violence which occurred during election campaigns, to prevent Black men from voting, reached epidemic proportions.
 The ideology behind lynching was directly connected to the denial of political and social equality, as stated forthrightly in 1900 by United States Senator and former governor of South Carolina Benjamin Tillman:

 We of the South have never recognized the right of the negro to govern white men, and we never will.
 We have never believed him to be the equal of the white man, and we will not submit to his gratifying his lust on our wives and daughters without lynching him.

 Members of mobs that participated in lynchings often took photographs of what they had done to their victims.
 Souvenir taking, such as the taking of pieces of rope, clothing, branches and sometimes body parts was not uncommon.
 Some of those photographs were published and sold as postcards.